dwrobel/flatcam/README.md

 - updated Optimal Tool to display both points coordinates that made a distance (and the minimum) not only the middle point (which is still the place where the jump happen)
 - added a dark theme to FlatCAM (only for canvas).
 The selection is done in Edit -> Preferences -> General -> GUI Settings
 - updated the .POT file and worked a bit in the romanian translation
+- small changes: reduced the thickness of the axis in 3D mode from 3 pixels to 1 pixel

 6.10.2019